meriwetherj/jackmeriwether.github.io/README.md

 title: Welcome to Jack Meriwether's Devfolio homepage.

-description: a collection of Jack Meriwether's dev projects.
+description: A collection of Jack Meriwether's dev projects.